Tuesday, August 31, 2021

 Aspen skyway, and I wrote "Landslide."

-Three months later, Mick Fleetwood Called.
+Three months later, Mick Fleetwood called.

-On New Year's Eve, 1974, called and asked
+On New Year's Eve, 1974, he called and asked

 us to join Fleetwood Mac.
 So it was three